Butane: Uses

 Normal butane can be used for gasoline blending, as a fuel gas, fragrance extraction solvent, either alone or in a mixture with propane, and as a feedstock for the manufacture of ethylene and butadiene, a key ingredient of synthetic rubber.
 Isobutane is primarily used by refineries to enhance (increase) the octane number of motor gasoline.

 For gasoline blending, n-butane is the main component used to manipulate the Reid vapor pressure (RVP).
-Since winter fuels require much higher vapor pressure for engines to start, refineries raise the RVP by blending more butane into the fuel. n-Butane has a relatively high research octane number (RON) and motor octane number (MON), which are 93 and 92 respectively.
+Since winter fuel require much higher vapor pressure for engines to start, refineries raise the RVP by blending more butane into the fuel. n-Butane has a relatively high research octane number (RON) and motor octane number (MON), which are 93 and 92 respectively.

 When blended with propane and other hydrocarbons, the mixture may be referred to commercially as liquefied petroleum gas (LPG).
 It is used as a petrol component, as a feedstock for the production of base petrochemicals in steam cracking, as fuel for cigarette lighters and as a propellant in aerosol sprays such as deodorants.

 Pure forms of butane, especially isobutane, are used as refrigerants and have largely replaced the ozone-layer-depleting halomethanes in refrigerators, freezers, and air conditioning systems.
 The operating pressure for butane is lower than operating pressures for halomethanes such as Freon-12 (R-12).
 Hence, R-12 systems, such as those in automotive air conditioning systems, when converted to pure butane, will function poorly.
 Instead, a mixture of isobutane and propane is used to give cooling system performance comparable to R-12.

 Butane is also used as lighter fuel for common lighters or butane torches, and is sold bottled as a fuel for cooking, barbecues and camping stoves.
 In the 20th century, the Braun company of Germany made a cordless hair styling device product that used butane as its heat source to produce steam.

 As fuel, butane is often mixed with small amounts of mercaptans to give the unburned gas an offensive smell easily detected by the human nose.
 In this way, butane leaks can easily be identified.
 While hydrogen sulfide and mercaptans are toxic, they are present in levels so low that suffocation and fire hazard by the butane becomes a concern far before toxicity.
 Most commercially available butane also contains some contaminant oil, which can be removed by filtration.
 If not removed, it will otherwise leave a deposit at the point of ignition and may eventually block the uniform flow of gas.

 The butane used as a solvent for fragrance extraction does not contain these contaminants.
 Butane gas can cause gas explosions in poorly ventilated areas if leaks go unnoticed and are ignited by spark or flame.
 Purified butane is used as a solvent in the industrial extraction of cannabis oils.